TheMineWay/jump2digital-skins-api/README.md

 I decided to use [NodeJS 20]("https://nodejs.org/en") as the runtime environment.
 The application is fully dockerized, so it can be deployed and executed easily.
 All the project is coded in TypeScript in order to keep the code strongly typified.

 This project uses [NestJS]("https://nestjs.com") (a [express]("https://expressjs.com/") based framework) as the server framework.
-THis framework provides utilities that help developers make secure and escalable APIs faster.
+This framework provides utilities that help developers make secure and escalable APIs faster.

 ### 0.0.
 Libraries